-- 2.24.2 A joint central record of directed surveillance and CHIS is maintained by the Monitoring Officer at the District Council Offices, Mill Lane, Wingerworth for both Bolsover and North East Derbyshire District Councils. - 2.24.3 The central record is maintained in accordance with the requirements set out in the Home Office Codes of Practice.
-In order to keep the central record up-to-date authorising officers must, in addition to sending through the Home Office application, authorisation form and Magistrates Court order as soon as possible following the authorisation being approved by the Magistrates Court (see 2.15) send notification of every renewal, cancellation and review on the Council's notification forms (see 2.19 2.22). - 2.24.4 Using the information on the central record the Monitoring Officer will:- - remind authorising officers in advance of the expiry of authorisations; - remind authorising officers of the need to ensure surveillance does not continue beyond the authorised period; - remind authorising officers to regularly review current authorisations: - on the anniversary of each authorisation, remind authorising officers/delegated persons to consider the destruction of the results of surveillance operations.
+- 2.24.2 A joint central record of directed surveillance and CHIS is maintained by the Monitoring Officer at the District Council Offices, The Arc, Clowne, Derbyshire.. - 2.24.3 The central record is maintained in accordance with the requirements set out in the Home Office Codes of Practice.
+In order to keep the central record up-to-date authorising officers must, in addition to sending through the Home Office application, authorisation form and Magistrates Court order as soon as possible following the authorisation being approved by the Magistrates Court (see 2.15) send notification of every renewal, cancellation and review on the Council's notification forms (see 2.19 2.22). - 2.24.4 Using the information on the central record the Monitoring Officer will:- - remind authorising officers in advance of the expiry of authorisations; - remind authorising officers of the need to ensure surveillance does not continue beyond the authorised period; - remind authorising officers to regularly review current authorisations; - on the anniversary of each authorisation, remind authorising officers/delegated persons to consider the destruction of the results of surveillance operations.